Pete Stark: Healthcare

 The Omnibus Budget Reconciliation Act of 1993 contained what is known as "Stark II" amendments to the original law.
-"Stark II" extended the "Stark I" provisions to Medicaid patients and to DHS other than clinical laboratory services.
+"Stark II" extended the "Stark I" provisions to Medicaid patients and to certain designated health services other than clinical laboratory services, such as radiology and imaging, physical and occupational therapy, durable equipment, prosthetics and orthotics, enteral and parenteral nutrition, pharmacies, and other inpatient and outpatient hospital services.

 The Centers for Medicare and Medicaid Services has issued rules in the Federal Register to implement Stark Law, including a 2001 "Phase I" final rule, a 2004 "Phase II" interim final rule, and a 2007 "Phase III" final rule.

 Over the years, Stark worked with others, notably his Republican counterpart, Bill Gradison (Ohio), and Representatives Henry Waxman, George Miller, and Senator Ted Kennedy, to advance health improvement ideas.
 Stark led in introducing bills to allow more people to buy into Medicare at an earlier age, to expand Medicare by allowing all infants to enroll in Medicare, and to provide a prescription drug benefit in Medicare.
 In his work on the Clinton health care plan of 1993, Stark developed, and continued to promote the basic ideas now part of the Affordable Care Act and in various Medicare for Americans ideas: all Americans should have good, basic health insurance; if they don't have such coverage, they should buy it, and if they can't afford it, they should get government subsidies to make it affordable.

 In 2010, Stark's seniority would have placed him in line for the chairmanship of the Ways and Means committee, when Charlie Rangel was forced by ethics charges to step down.
 However Stark only held the chairmanship for one day, as Democrats instead voted for Sander Levin to take over, due to Stark's history of controversial remarks.